OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

 .. note:: The PUBLIC_CLOUD sections allow for substitutions from template and virtual network variables, the same way as the :ref:`CONTEXT section allows <template_context>`.

-These values can furthermore be asked to the user using :ref:`user inputs <vm_guide_user_inputs>`.
+These values can furthermore be requested from the user using :ref:`user inputs <vm_guide_user_inputs>`.
 A common scenario is to delegate the User Data to the end user.
-For that, a new User Input named USERDATA can be created of text64 (the User Data needs to be encoded on base64) and a placeholder added to the PUBLIC_CLOUD section:
+For that, a new User Input named USERDATA can be created of type ``text64`` (the User Data needs to be encoded on base64), and a placeholder added to the PUBLIC_CLOUD section:

 .. code::